Forbes Research

 My Role

-As Design VP, I owned the creative strategy and direction, set the design principles and system, and led the team that brought it to life across landers, articles, reports, social, video and events.
+As Design VP of the Forbes Content & Design Studio, I owned the creative strategy and direction, set the design principles and system, and led the team that brought it to life across landers, articles, reports, social, video and events.
 This case study walks through how it came together: the opportunity I framed, the principles I set, the system we stress-tested, and the platforms we launched on.

 The Opportunity